send contact form

 Karritium® Precious Metal

-Benefit: A precious metal formulation for your headjoint, developed by Drelinger, based on
+Benefit: A precious metal tube formulation including silver and gold, developed by Drelinger, based on

 Introducing SuprSilver 97TM Precious Metal with Germanium

-SuprSilver 97 is Drelinger's trade name for an extremely pure silver, 97% pure in fact, versus the 92.5% of sterling.
+SuprSilver 97 is Drelinger's trade name for an extremely pure silver, 97% pure, plus Germanium, versus the 92.5% of sterling.
 We have also created a cold working process that makes it significantly harder than our conventional sterling silver tube.

-The result is a sound much like sterling with the added benefit of the perception of increased sweetness of sound in the top octave.
+The result is a sound much like sterling with the added benefit of the perception of increased colours of sound in the top octave.

 Drelinger's No-Stretch FitTM